FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Neural Architectures

 \section{Neural Architectures}

-In this section, we present the architectures we use for sentence classification and sequence tagging.
-Note that our contribution concerns the embedding layer which can be used as input to any model for NLP, e.g., also sequence-to-sequence models.
+In this section, we present the architectures we use for text classification and sequence tagging.
+Note that our contribution concerns the input representation layer, which can be used with any NLP model, e.g., also sequence-to-sequence models.